Welcome to the Nordic region’s biggest and most visited exhibition for buying properties abroad.

 In spring 2012 we decided to move again to the newly built Kistamässan in the northern part of Stockholm but we continued to alternate between the two exhibition venues.

 In spring 2017 we moved yet again to Stockholmsmässan, the biggest exhibition complex in Stockholm.

-The next exhibition in Stockholm will be the 16th – 17th of February 2019 and it will be held at Stockholmsmässan.
+The next exhibition in Stockholm will be the 17th – 18th of February 2024 and it will be held at Kistamässan.

 We arrange different seminars that are all free for the public.
 In the official folder we give information about these and also the persons responsible.
 Normally they treat different popular destinations where Scandinavians buy properties but also specific seminars about tax consequences when buying a property abroad, pension abroad and possibilities for mortgages.
 See the main page for the exhibition for the seminar program.

-Restaurant: In the cafeteria we serve food as well as sandwiches and drinks.
+Restaurant: In the restaurant/cafeteria we serve food as well as sandwiches and drinks.

-Folder: By the entrance the visitor receives a folder where it clearly is stated where the different exhibitors have their stands and in which countries they sell properties.
+Folder: At the entrance the visitor receives a folder where it clearly is stated where the different exhibitors have their stands and in which countries they sell properties.